18 Bad Money Habits That Keep You Broke (And How to Fix Them)

 Neglecting Career Growth

-Skill-building should never stop.
-Take on challenges, learn new things, and ask for raises when they’re deserved.
-If a job isn’t paying what it should, look for a better one.
-Income is the foundation of financial success, treat it like an asset that needs to grow.
+Treat your income like your most important asset.
+Take on new challenges, learn in-demand skills, and ask for raises when they’re deserved.
+If your job isn’t paying what you’re worth, look for a better one.

 Spending Without Purpose